 12. Hiroshi Aoyama (Honda)

-Earlier in the day riders did a lap of honor and gathered on the track to pay tribute to Italian rider Marco Simoncelli, who died in an accident at the Malaysia GP two weeks ago.
+Earlier in the day, the riders performed a lap of honor and gathered on the track to pay tribute to Italian rider Marco Simoncelli, who tragically lost his life in an accident at the Malaysia GP two weeks prior.